 " (Hugo Grotius, On the Law of War and Peace

 , Book II, Chapter 10:1: www.constitution.org/gro/djbp_210.htm

-A major distinguish factor is any claim that the royal house has been
+A major distinguish factor for falsehood is if they claim that the royal house has been

 (5) How can I tell between a true prince and a false one?